jadiha/Personal-Website/README.md

 # Getting Started

-Welcome to Jadiha's Personal Websitecreated with [Create React App](https://github.com/facebook/create-react-app)!
+Welcome to Jadiha's Personal Website created with [Create React App](https://github.com/facebook/create-react-app)!

-## Available Scripts
+## Commands

 In the project directory, you can run the following commands: